ros-navigation/navigation2/nav2_smac_planner/lattice_primitives/README.md

 ![ ](docs/angle_discretization.png)

 The image shows how the angular headings are generated.
 The same idea can be extended to a higher number of headings.
-As a result, the number of headings parameter is restricted to multiples of 8 greater than or equal to 8.
+As a result, the number of headings parameter is restricted to multiples of 8.

 ### Trajectory Generator
 1. Create two lines.
 Line 1 passes through start point with angle of start angle, and line 2 passes through the end point with angle of end angle